bitcoin/bitcoin/doc/tor.md

 To show verbose debugging information, pass `-debug=tor`.

 Connecting to Tor's control socket API requires one of two authentication methods to be configured.
+It also requires the control socket to be enabled, eg. put `ControlPort 9051` in torrc config file.
 For cookie authentication the user running bitcoind must have write access to the `CookieAuthFile` specified in Tor configuration.
 In some cases this is preconfigured and the creation of a hidden service is automatic.
 If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running tor and the user running bitcoind to the same group and setting permissions appropriately.
 On